mozilla/addon-sdk/doc/dev-guide-source/addon-development/tutorials/modifying-web-pages-tab.md

 <img class="image-center" src="static-files/media/screenshots/widget-mozilla.png"
 alt="Mozilla icon widget" />

-Next open any web page in the browser window that opens, and click the Mozilla icon.
+Then open any web page in the browser window that opens, and click the Mozilla icon.
 You should see a red border appear around the page, like this:

 <img class="image-center" src="static-files/media/screenshots/tabattach-bbc.png"